-The problem that a typical bank faces is whether to exercise the option to write off its nonperforming loans.
-Figure 4 illustrates a simplified bank's balance sheet on the premise that the bank lends all collected money to good projects.13 It shows that once the bank writes off its nonperforming loans, it can lend collected money, denoted $L_B + S - L$, to good projects.14 Here, L denotes the amount of losses associated with the write-off defined as the difference between the value of nonperforming loans (L_B) and the current value of the collateral.
+The problem that a typical bank faces is whether or not the bank exercises the option to write off its non-performing loans.
+Figure 4 illustrates a simplified bank's balance sheet on the premise that the bank lends all collected money to good projects13.
+It shows that once the bank writes off its non-performing loans, it can lend collected money, denoted $L_B + S - L$, to prospective projects14.
+Here, L denotes the amount of losses associated with the write-off defined as the difference between the value of non-performing loans (L_B) and the current value of the collateral.
 S is the government subsidy.
 At the same time, net worth changes from N to N + S - L.